 The Affinity Process for Manufacturing Ferrous Sulfate

 Affinity Chemical produces aqueous ferrous sulfate in our Fort Smith, Arkansas, location.
 As with all of Affinity’s production processes, our goal is to provide the compound with both cost and time efficiency in mind.
-We produce ferrous sulfate near our customer locations so that their freight costs are lower.
+We are committed to manufacturing ferrous sulfate near our customer locations so that their freight costs are lower.

 Generally, we produce strengths at 5.5% ferrous (the most common) or 7%, depending on our customers needs.
 We test each batch after production for ferrous content, therefore ensuring the customer is obtaining exactly what they have requested.